fwdcp/node-vpk/README.md

 ```
 npm install vpk
 ```
-(Those will also install fs-extra and jBinary, no need to worry about them)
+(Those will also install dependencies, no need to worry about them)
 ### How to use

 To extract a V1/V2 VPK: